CodeWithAloha/resilienthawaii.org/README.md

 ## Deploying site

-Not using netlify's hooks because using latest hugo source.
+Not using netlify's hooks because using latest Hugo source and need to figure out how to specify the version of Hugo in Netlify's build process.
 For now, every push to master will just publish the public/ folder (so just make sure to build it locally before pushing)

 hugo --minify --theme book

+## Running locally

+hugo server --theme book --disableFastRender